ovh/docs/pages/cloud/private-cloud/nsx-02-segment-management/guide.en-gb.md

 ## Objective

-**Discover the creation and use of segments in the NSX-T and vCenter interface**
+**Discover the creation and use of segments in the NSX and vCenter interface**

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.